Skip to main content

 AWS_IAM_ROLE_ACCESS

-You can grant aws bucket access to your instance by adding a Aws IAM Role to that instance.
-This allows a key-secret less access to your bucket from your instance.
+You can grant S3 bucket access to your instance by assigning an AWS IAM Role.
+This allows keyless access to your bucket from the instance without exposing credentials.

-To enable IAM role access, set following variable in your environment and add respected role to your instance
+To enable IAM role-based access, set the following variable in your environment and ensure the correct IAM role is assigned to your instance:

 AWS_IAM_ROLE_ACCESS=true